 - Vanilla Extract: I don’t see a lot of cranberry sauce recipes use this ingredient, but I swear by it.
 A dash of vanilla extract tastes unbelievable with the orange, brown sugar, and cranberry flavors.
 (And bonus!
 Smells great too.)

-If you need to bring a dish to Thanksgiving, bring this cranberry sauce.
+If you need to bring a dish to Thanksgiving, bring this cranberry sauce (and bring cranberry cake for brunch or dessert!).
 It’s low maintenance and you can make it ahead of time.
 You can also freeze the cranberry sauce for up to 3 months.
 Easy!

 Uses for Cranberry Sauce